Ryan Allsop

-Career
+Club career

+West Bromwich Albion

 Allsop began his career in the youth ranks at West Bromwich Albion, progressing to the reserve team before being called up to sit on the bench for a first team match against Wigan Athletic.
 During his time at West Bromwich, he was called up to the England U17 team, and he also spent time on loan with Stockport County, although he did not play.

+Millwall

 He was signed by Millwall manager Kenny Jackett in May 2011, but he did not make a first-team appearance for the Lions, and was released in April 2012 after becoming fourth-choice goalkeeper at the club.
 He subsequently signed a short-term deal with Icelandic club Höttur, making 10 appearances in league and cup before moving back to England and signing for Leyton Orient on a six-month contract in July 2012.

+Leyton Orient

 With Orient's first- and second-choice goalkeepers Jamie Jones and Lee Butcher injured, Allsop made his professional debut in the first game of the 2012–13 season, a Football League Cup tie at Charlton Athletic on 14 August 2012.
 The match ended in a 1–1 draw and a penalty shoot-out, in which Allsop saved Johnnie Jackson's penalty as Orient went through to the second round 4–3.
 He made his league debut on 1 September in the 1–0 defeat at Crawley Town.

+Bournemouth

 Allsop signed for AFC Bournemouth on a free transfer on 18 January 2013.

 On 4 July 2014, Allsop joined Coventry on loan until January 2015.

 On 29 November 2015, Allsop made his Premier League debut as a Bournemouth player, coming on as a substitute at half time in a 3–3 draw against Everton.

 On 1 February 2016, Allsop joined League Two side, Wycombe Wanderers on loan until the end of the 2015–16 season.

 On 12 May 2016, Allsop joined Portsmouth on a seven-day emergency loan for their play-off semi-final first leg against Plymouth Argyle.

 On 18 July 2017, Allsop joined Blackpool F.C. on a season-long loan, before the Loan was terminated on 8 January 2018.

 On 31 January 2018, following the injury to first team goalkeeper Josh Vickers, Allsop Joined Lincoln City F.C. until the end of the season.
 6 days later his save proved crucial as Lincoln won 4–2 on penalties in the semi-finals of the EFL Trophy against Chelsea Under-21s, and he then played in the final at Wembley as Lincoln won the competition.